Wednesday, September 21, 2011

 Although many birds are shy, some are quite curious and will actually approach humans that remain quiet and resist the urge to make sudden movements.

-A camera is always worthwhile to carry on spring birdwatching trips as something new can appear at any moment.
+A camera is always worthwhile to carry on spring birdwatching trips as birds can appear at any moment.

 Wednesday, April 13, 2011